-First and most notable of these is that conferred upon Nicholas Close, native of Westmorland, by Henry VI in 1448-9, for his services as architect and overseer of construction of Kings College, Cambridge.
-Nicholas Close was doctor of divinity, one of the six original fellows of Kings College and chancellor of the university.
+The first and most notable of these is that conferred upon Nicholas Close, native of Westmorland, by Henry VI in 1448-9, for his services as architect and overseer of the construction of King’s College, Cambridge.
+Nicholas Close was a doctor of divinity, one of the six original fellows of King’s College and chancellor of the university.

 We come across these from time to time.
 We’re definitely NOT vouching for the authenticity or accuracy of these, however, if anybody has any others we’d love to see them.

 To grab a copy of any image: right mouse and Save Image As …